 Free Luke 22:7-23 ESL Bible study.
 In this Bible study for ESL students and teachers, we will learn about a special meal Jesus shared with his friends.
 We will hear about how he wanted to help them remember him.
 We will also talk about what it means to love and stay faithful to our friends.
 This complete lesson includes an icebreaker, passage summary, vocabulary list, discussion questions, theological insights, and a free printable PDF. #ESLBibleStudy #BibleStudyPrintable #ChristianESL #LearnEnglish

-Jesus Shares a Special Meal: An ESL Bible Study on Luke 22:7-23
+Jesus Shares a Special Meal: An Easy English Bible Study on Luke 22:7-23

 Copyright Notice: All lessons and printables on this website are protected by copyright.
 You are welcome to download and print them for free for personal use, small groups, or Bible classes.
 You may share a link to this page, but please do not sell these materials or copy this content to other websites.